 Set Your Goals

 However, not all goals are SMART.
 And a company will lose from that.
 That is why, we made an interactive application to test SMART.
 You can find out if your goals are really SMART or just some random ideas of where you want to go.

-But to get started with using free online goal setting software to manage your SMART goals, you must first take a look at what SMART goals actually are.
+Before we dive into how to write SMART goals, you must first take a look at what SMART goals actually are.